 After this third email, you should stop.
 The effectiveness of emails will start to tail off the more emails you send and after three you’ll probably just be wasting your time and theirs.

-When you use Feedbackwhiz, we give you a comprehensive set of metrics about the overall and individual open rates of emails.
-This helps you to see which are being successful and where you should adjust your approach.
+When you use FeedbackWhiz, we give you a comprehensive set of metrics about the overall and individual open rates of emails.
+Using our full database of your Amazon orders, you can organize campaigns by various order metrics to define which outreach attempts are successful and where you should adjust your approach.

 Dealing with bad reviews

 Of course, you may get bad product reviews from time to time.
 If so, it’s worth getting in touch to ask what the problem is.
 This has two benefits.
 Firstly, it can help you to see where you went wrong and secondly it can rebuild trust with that customer.
 If you put things right, they may even decide to change the review.